-Last season, my oldest daughter, Esmé, was in fifth grade, so we signed her up for Colorado’s free skiing program.
+Last season, my oldest daughter, Esmé, was in fifth grade, so we signed her up for Colorado’s affordable Ski Passport program.
 Of course, being a lifelong skiing addict, I had already tried to get her hooked, along with her sister, Adriana, two years her junior.
 And to my endless frustration, I wasn’t having much luck.

 Esmé officially started skiing at the age of 2.
 (OK, I mostly carried her down the slope.)
 But it wasn’t until last season that she really started to crave the skiing high.
 In recent years, she was strictly a fair-weather skier: hit the slopes at 10, enjoy a few runs, take two hours for lunch, then do a few more runs before heading in.
 Subzero temperatures?
 No way.
 High wind?
 Forget it.
 Snowing?
 No thanks.
 In other words, not a ski junkie.

 Last year, though, Esmé finally started to get hooked.
 She wanted to get up early with me, be the first one on the lift, take a quick lunch break before the crowds got thick, then ski until closing time.
 While her kid sister and her mother lollygagged in the lodge, Esmé and I were out on the slopes.
 One day at Vail, we were among the last skiers out of Blue Sky Basin.
 We next headed over to Lionshead for a couple of late-afternoon runs, then rode the final chair up the Pride Express lift.
 She told me it was the best day of her life.